How An Accounting Career Sets You Up For Life … If You Get Out Now!

 If you’re like most of us, you probably felt that by choosing a “generalist” degree subject – such as Business, Accounting or Economics – you’d be keeping the door open to a wide range of job opportunities and avoid making the Big Daddy of all decisions … what to do for your career.

 After graduation, taking a role in Accounting, Finance or Auditing probably seemed like yet another way to “keep the door open” to a multitude of industries and could further delay your decision making.

-We’re here to tell you why you’ve already chosen a solid career foundation, but that it’s now time to bank what you’ve learned and move out of Accounting & Audit as soon as possible.
+We’re here to tell you why you’ve already chosen a solid career foundation, have opened yourself up to a wide-range of exciting accounting & audit exit opportunities, but that it’s now time to bank what you’ve learned and move out of Accounting & Audit as soon as possible.

 The story we were sold

 Careers in Accounting and Auditing can supposedly provide the following: